Petaluma High School: Athletics

 In 2017, the Egg Bowl was brought back to the town of Petaluma.
 Casa Grande and Petaluma High Schools would play each other in varsity football for the first time since 2011.
 The game was played on September 16, 2017 @ Casa Grande High school.
 Petaluma won the game 20-14, stopping a late Casa Grande drive with 40 seconds left.

 The following year saw one of the most exciting Egg Bowl's in the history of the rivalry.
 Casa Grande trailed by 14 points entering the 4th quarter, but managed to come all the way back with 35 seconds left on a 40-yard touchdown pass, and converted a gutsy two-point conversion to win the game 37-36 @ Ellison Field.

+The 2022 Egg Bowl brought another close match @ Casa Grande High School.
+The score remained one score the entire game, with the Trojans taking a 28-21 lead with around 10 minutes to go.
+This was followed by a Trojans interception with 6 minutes left in the final quarter.
+However, a failed gutsy call on fourth down gave the Gauchos the ball with 3 minutes left.
+They would end up scoring a touchdown with 2 minutes left and successfully completing a two-point conversion to take the lead 29-28.
+The Trojans would fail to respond and Casa Grande would win the game.

 Awards

 In 1992, Petaluma High was named a California Distinguished School.